-Did you know that September is National Spinal Cord Injury (SCI) Awareness Month?
-Originally co-sponsored by Marco Rubio and Bill Nelson, the bill for this awareness month was created to recognize the prevalence of spinal cord injuries in the country as well as highlight the achievements of those who are living with a spinal cord injury are accomplishing.
+Did you know that September is National Spinal Cord Injury Awareness Month?
+Originally co-sponsored by Marco Rubio and Bill Nelson, the bill for this awareness month was created to recognize the prevalence of spinal cord injuries (SCI) in the country as well as highlight the achievements that people with spinal cord injuries accomplish.

-- There are approximately 12,500 new spinal cord injuries each year.
+- Approximately 17,700 people are newly spinal cord injured each year.

-- Vehicle crashes are the leading cause of injury, followed by falls, acts of violence (primarily gunshot wounds), and sports-related accidents.
+- Vehicle accidents are the leading cause of SCI, followed by falls, acts of violence (gunshot wounds), and sports-related accidents

 Overcoming Adversity of a Spinal Cord Injury

-The effects of a spinal cord injury can be life-altering, but it is important to know that individuals can often overcome the challenges of their condition and go on to lead normal, happy lives.
+The effects of a spinal cord injury can be life-altering.
+However, individuals with SCI often overcome the challenges of their condition and go on to lead normal, happy lives.
 In fact, many of them go on to achieve incredible things!

 180 Medical’s founder, Todd Brown, is one of those people.
-Todd was involved in a motocross accident in 1994 that left him paralyzed from the chest down.
-Since that time, he has had to deal with the daily challenges that anyone with a SCI might encounter.
-He started 180 Medical because of his own experiences, including suffering from urinary tract infections from reusing his catheters, which left him feeling run down and sick.
+In 1994, Todd had a motocross accident, leaving him paralyzed from the chest down.
+Since then, he has had to deal with the daily challenges that anyone with an SCI might encounter.
+For instance, he was dealing with recurring urinary tract infections from reusing his catheters, which left him feeling run down and sick.
 Plus, he kept dealing with medical supply companies that didn’t seem to care about him or helping him find products that could better his quality of life.

-- Share helpful facts and information about SCI on your social media accounts throughout September.
+3. Share information and helpful facts about SCI on your social media.